Messier 74

 Messier 74 (also known as NGC 628 and Phantom Galaxy) is a large spiral galaxy in the equatorial constellation Pisces.
 (Note: Its very mild northerly declination means it rises daily (above the horizon) at latitudes above the 75th parallel south) It is about 32 million light-years away from Earth.
 The galaxy contains two clearly defined spiral arms and is therefore used as an archetypal example of a grand design spiral galaxy.
 The galaxy's low surface brightness makes it the most difficult Messier object for amateur astronomers to observe.
 Its relatively large angular (that is, apparent) size and the galaxy's face-on orientation make it an ideal object for professional astronomers who want to study spiral arm structure and spiral density waves.
 It is estimated that M74 hosts about 100 billion stars.

 Observation history

 M74 was discovered by Pierre Méchain in 1780.
-He then communicated his discovery to Charles Messier, who listed the galaxy in his catalog.
+He then communicated his discovery to Charles Messier, who listed the galaxy as M74 in his catalog of permanent celestial objects that should not be confused with transient objects in the sky.